Bard’s Ride on Saturday September 14th 2019 was a huge success in stunning sunshine!

 The event, in aid of The Warwickshire and Coventry Churches Historic Trust, took place around Shakespeare’s stunning countryside in South Warwickshire on Saturday 14th September in glorious autumn sunshine.
 Please see below for more information.

-Over 100 riders rode either the 40-mile (challenge ride) or 20-mile (family fun ride), starting at Newbold-on-Stour village hall and finishing in the idyllic grounds of Honington Hall.
+On September 14th 2019, over 100 riders rode either the 40-mile (challenge ride) or 20-mile (family fun ride), starting at Newbold-on-Stour village hall and finishing in the idyllic grounds of Honington Hall.
 Nearly 20 walkers tramped the footpaths and lanes on a seven-mile circuit from Honington Church.
 All enjoyed breathtaking views and the opportunity to stop and view many historic churches en route.
 The Edgehill Ringers provided bell ringing and there was even an organ recital at Barcheston church.
 Riders and walkers then refuelled with a delicious barbecue organised by Todenham Manor Farm Shop.

 First finishers in the 40-mile challenge were Oscar Manville-Hales (23) 2 hours 12 minutes and Ben Venables (56) from Lower Brailes 2 hours 14 minutes.